doomsquadairsoft/operation-spring/README.md

 Both teams start with 50 death tickets each.
 When a player dies, they must go to their team's CCP and expend one death ticket to respawn.
 The first team to exhaust all their death tickets loses.

+#### Special classes

+There are a number of special classes which can greatly influence the outcome of the game.

+##### Medics

-A medic can also revive downed players in the field, expending one death ticket in the process.
+A medic can revive downed players in the field, expending one death ticket in the process.

+##### Spies

+Spies are on a mission to destroy their own team's resources, without being discovered by their team.

+##### Captains

+Captains can self-heal after two minutes.
+Captains can capture downed enemy captains.

+##### Grenadiers

+Grenadiers carry anti-personnel explosive grenades, and concealment signal smokes.

+##### Sapper

+Sappers can sabotage enemy control points, preventing them from spawning.

 ### Loss Conditions